bazelbuild/continuous-integration/docs/windows-slave-image.md

 that you would install on a workstation anyway.
 The Jenkins-specific setup is then handled completely automatic by the PowerShell script in `gce/jenkins-slave-windows-2016.ps1`.

+## Modifying an existing image

+Instead of recreating the image from scratch, it is also fine to just take an existing image that was generated using an earlier version of these instructions, create a VM using it, make the necessary changes, run GCESysprep again and create a new image from the VM disk.

 ## Necessary steps
 - Create a new GCE VM with Windows Server 2016.
 - Temporarily enable RDP access to the VM via: